uplkunalsingh/git-learning/README.md

 ### Want to Learn More?

-Check out the <a name="git cheat sheet" href='https://about.gitlab.com/images/press/git-cheat-sheet.pdf'>git cheat sheet</a>
+Check out the <a name="git cheat sheet" target="_blank" href='https://about.gitlab.com/images/press/git-cheat-sheet.pdf'>git cheat sheet</a>